 The Black Tusk, an unmistakable landmark, sticks out from all the other mountain peaks in the area due to its unique appearance.
 The black volcanic dome is visible from many vantage points along the Sea to Sky Highway.
 If you ski at Whistler you can’t miss the in your face view from the top of the highest chair lift.
-It rises to a height of 2319 metres but you don’t have to go to the top to feel like you’ve hiked it.
+It rises to a height of 2319 metres but you don’t have to go to the very top to feel like you’ve done the Black Tusk hike.

 Most people start out on the Black Tusk hike from the Rubble Creek parking lot.
-Initially it’s a tedious six km of switchbacking to reach the junction to Garibaldi Lake.
+Initially it’s a tedious six kilometres of switch-backing to reach the junction to Garibaldi Lake.

 Fortunately the grade is moderate and you can dispatch with this section quickly.
 Another 1.5 km of hiking will put you at Taylor Meadows where the views begin – though it’s still 7 km from here to reach the shoulder beneath the Black Tusk.

 From the Taylor Creek Campground the trail steadily winds its way up through more meadows and over countless streams.
 In the summer the area is alive with wildflowers – and in autumn ablaze with fall colours.